eWillyo/CzechVoiceAssistent/README.md

 Also install 'aplay' from linux repositories (if you don't have it on your system).

 Note: There can be some problems with 'Numpy's version during TTS instalation due to which script may not works.
-Solution is upgrade numpy and numba:
+Solution is upgrade numpy and numba after installation of all libraries:

      pip install --upgrade numpy
      pip install --upgrade numba

 And of course you'll need microphone :-)

 Currently code works only on Linux (I use 'aplay' Linux player in code to play "text to words").
 I work on that - I promiss!